The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Dear Citizens of the Commonwealth,

-Events like Hurricanes Harvey and Irma and the disasters we have experienced here in the Commonwealth over the last decade are reminders of the importance of emergency preparedness and public safety.
+Events like Hurricanes Harvey, Irma, and Maria, and the disasters we have experienced here in the Commonwealth over the last decade are reminders of the importance of emergency preparedness and public safety.
 Preparedness reduces casualties, property damage and the economic impacts of disasters, and helps improve the recovery process for our families and communities.

 Please review the resources below from the Massachusetts Emergency Management Agency (MEMA) so that you and your family can be prepared for the next emergency, be it a hurricane, a winter storm or other disaster.